 This course will examine the operations of national financial intelligence units in analyzing suspicious activity reports and other data, and create actionable intelligence from that information.
 It will then review the investigation and prosecution of both criminal and civil prosecution of financial integrity crimes.
 The course will also review the FATF operational and law enforcement standards, as well as the methods of compliance assessments.
 A sampling of key national laws and regulations, including those of the United States, will be included.

-This course will examine in detail how financial intelligence units, investigators, prosecutors, and investigative judges/magistrates cooperate with officials of other jurisdictions in identifying possible financial integrity crimes, investigating and prosecuting those cases, and recovering assets that are candidates for freezing or confiscation.
-The course will also review the FATF standards for cooperation in civil and criminal matters and methods of compliance assessments, relevant U.N. conventions, model laws and regulations, and a sampling of key national laws and regulations, including those of the United States.
+This course will examine, in detail, how financial intelligence units, investigators, prosecutors, and investigative judges/magistrates cooperate with officials of other jurisdictions to identify possible financial integrity crimes, investigate and prosecute those cases, and recover assets that are candidates for freezing or confiscation.
+The course will also review the FATF standards for cooperation in civil and criminal matters and methods of compliance assessments, relevant U.N. conventions, model laws and regulations, and a sampling of key national laws and regulations- including those of the United States.